-Thread painting is a great way to add extra color to a project using free motion stitching- Ashley Hough shows you how.
+Thread painting is a great way to add extra color to a project using free motion stitching.
+In this video, Ashley Hough demonstrates this creative quilting technique.

 Thread Painting: Fabric and Machine Preparation and Stitching